tuanvucd/desktop/docs/setup.md

    - Click the "Extract" button.
    - Look for the new application directory at `C:\Users\(currentuser)\AppData\Local\mattermost-desktop...`.
    - Remove the version number by renaming the `mattermost-desktop...` application directory to `mattermost-desktop`.
-   - If a `mattermost-desktop` directory already exists then you are upgrading Mattermost, and need to quit Mattermost if it is running and then delete the `mattermost-desktop` directory.
+   - If a `mattermost-desktop` directory already exists then you are upgrading GChat, and need to quit GChat if it is running and then delete the `mattermost-desktop` directory.
 After that you can rename the `mattermost-desktop...` directory to `mattermost-desktop`.
 Don't worry, no settings will be lost, they are stored elsewhere.

-3. Go to the `\mattermost-desktop` application directory and find the file named `Mattermost`.
+3. Go to the `\mattermost-desktop` application directory and find the file named `GChat`.

    - Right-click the file and select "Pin to Taskbar" to make the application available from your Windows task bar.
    - Right-click the file and select "Pin to Start Menu" to make the application available from your Windows Start menu.